-The following sites lie partly in Flood Zone (B - Sites 3 Newmarket), {A - } 4.
+The following sites lie partly in Flood Zone A - 4.
 Pimlico, 6 Marrowbone Lane, and 8 Maryland.
-(Z15 lands associated with Marrowbone Lane are partially in FZA lands).
 The Poddle Flood Alleviation Scheme proposes to adapt portions of the drainage network to reduce flood risk in the relevant area.

-Residential development within these sites on Flood Zone {A/} B would be premature (pending completion of proposed flood defence works).
+Residential development within these sites on Flood Zone A/B would be premature.
 Less vulnerable development would require further detailed modelling and assessment to assess the impacts on neighbouring properties having regard to potential displacement effects.
 After the flood defence works have been completed, a further assessment of risks will be undertaken to determine the appropriate land use and required mitigation measures in these areas.

-There is flooding (Zone A and B) (including underground seepage) on the northern side of the Guinness from the River Liffey (mainly tidal).
+There is flooding (Zone A and B) (including underground seepage) on the northern side of the Guinness lands from the River Liffey (mainly tidal).
 As the lands are zoned Z7 there is potential to locate less vulnerable development in Flood Zone B.